-Technology is not just a small piece of our lives to make everyday activities more convenient, it is a major part of how we live, learn, work, and participate in each other’s lives.
+Technology is a major part of how we live, learn, work, and participate in each other’s lives.
 Because technology is so engrained in our modern society, it’s easy to vilify technology as one of the major negative influences on our happiness.
 Although technology may be a barrier to happiness in some ways, Heart+Mind’s most recent RoundTable discussion spurred thinking about ways technology can aid in happiness when we are in control of how we leverage it.

 The goal of our October RoundTable session was to bring people and businesses together to discuss what happiness is and how technology plays a role as a barrier or promoter of it.
 Is technology a friend or foe to happiness?
 The panel of topic experts included Chris Wasden of Happify Health, author and practitioner Carrie Wrigley, and our very own Chris Tonay, Senior Director at Heart+Mind.